igoose1/postlinkbot/README.md

 library.
 It has less than 60 lines (still a lot) of clear Python code and I hope it will remain so.

+Bot answers on /start command and on any forwarded message.
+If forwarded message can be used to generate the link bot would answer with that link.

 ## Launching

 Be sure you have `python3.7` and python-telegram-bot (v.
 12)